 Enter the task and specify if the trigger needs to be executed only once or at a certain time interval.
 For one-off triggers, define a date and time at which the task should be executed.
-For recurring triggers, provide a standard cron expression.
-As a tip, check your expressions here to verify they are correct.
+For recurring triggers, provide a standard cron expression or use the schedule helper to define the interval.
+As a tip, check your cron expressions here to verify they are correct.
 By default, a new trigger will be activated directly after creation.
 If you do not want this behaviour, you can configure the trigger to stay inactive.

 Instead of specifying a command, you can specify one of the process types in your app’s Procfile.
 The command associated with the process type will then be executed, together with any parameters you supply.
 See the syntax for one-off dynos to learn more.

 Note that for each plan there are limits on the total number of tasks that can be scheduled at one point in time, as well as the total number of task executions in one month.
 Once one of these limits is exceeded, attempts to schedule a new task will fail.